 Common Port Scanning Techniques

-Port scanning can be performed using a variety of techniques, each with its strengths and weaknesses.
-Here are some of the commonly used techniques:
+Port scanning can be performed using various techniques, each with strengths and weaknesses.
+Here are some of the commonly used methods:

 1. TCP Connect Scan: TCP Connect Scan is the most basic and widely used scanning technique.
-It involves attempting to establish a TCP connection with each port to determine whether it is open or closed.
+It involves establishing a TCP connection with each port to determine whether it is open or closed.

 2. SYN Scan: SYN Scan is a stealthier scanning technique that sends a SYN packet to each port and waits for a response.
-If the port is open, it will respond with a SYN-ACK packet, and if it is closed, it will respond with a RST packet.
+If the port is open, it will respond with a SYN-ACK packet; if it is closed, it will respond with a RST packet.

 3. UDP Scan: UDP Scan is used to scan for open UDP ports.
 It involves sending a UDP packet to each port and waiting for a response.
-If the port is open, it will respond with an ICMP packet, and if it is closed, it will not respond.
+If the port is open, it will respond with an ICMP packet; if it is closed, it will not.

 4. Null Scan: Null Scan is a scanning technique that involves sending a packet with no flags set to each port.
-If the port is open, it will not respond, and if it is closed, it will respond with a RST packet.
+If the port is open, it will not respond; if it is closed, it will respond with a RST packet.

 5. Xmas Scan: Xmas Scan is a scanning technique that involves sending a packet with the FIN, URG, and PUSH flags set to each port.
-If the port is open, it will not respond, and if it is closed, it will respond with a RST packet.
+If the port is open, it will not respond; if it is closed, it will respond with a RST packet.

 Conclusion

-Port scanning is an essential tool for penetration testers and red teams to identify potential vulnerabilities in networks and systems.
-In this article, we have covered the basics of port scanning on Linux and Windows operating systems and explored some of the commonly used tools and techniques.
+Port scanning is essential for penetration testers and red teams to identify potential vulnerabilities in networks and systems.
+This article covers the basics of port scanning on Linux and Windows operating systems and explores some commonly used tools and techniques.
 We have also provided real-world examples of how port scanning has been used in high-profile attacks.
-It is important to note that port scanning can be used both for legitimate and malicious purposes, and it is crucial to use it responsibly and ethically.
+It is important to note that port scanning can be used for legitimate and malicious purposes, and using it responsibly and ethically is crucial.